-A facelift can tighten up loose, saggy skin and take years off a patient’s appearance.
-However, like any other surgery, there are risks and rewards for going under the knife.
-Many patients want to know how potentially “dangerous” a facelift procedure can be.
-After all, facial tissues are very delicate—you don’t want to damage such a visible part of your body.
+A facelift tightens loose, saggy skin and takes years off a patient’s appearance.
+However, like any other surgery, there are risks and rewards associated with an elective procedure.
+Many patients want to know how potentially dangerous a facelift procedure can be.
+Damaging delicate facial tissues or nerves below the tissue can pose health and cosmetic problems.

-As a board-certified plastic surgeon, I want my Phoenix and Scottsdale patients always to feel informed and confident.
+As a double board-certified facial plastic surgeon, I want my patients to be informed and confident in their decision to undergo facelift surgery.
 Here is what you can expect from facelift surgery and how you can achieve safe, satisfying results.

 A Must-Have for Facelift Patients